Sustainable Arts Foundation 2023 Residency Grant Application

 The program(s) funded by this award must support artists and writers with at least one dependent child under the age of 18.

-In the past we have accepted brochures and other marketing materials, but we no longer accept these printed materials (nor their electronic equivalents).
+We do not accept brochures or other marketing materials (nor their electronic equivalents).
 We do carefully evaluate each organization’s website, particularly through the lens of a potential parent resident.

 Organizations may apply for up to $6,000.
-Efficient use of funds directly benefitting parent residents is of the utmost importance.
-We are very interested in organizations that are bringing some financial or operational commitment of their own for this proposal.
-We are not interested in proposals asking for general operating funds.
+Efficient use of funds directly benefiting parent residents is of the utmost importance.
+We admire organizations that bring some financial or operational commitment of their own for this proposal.
+We will not consider proposals requesting general operating funds.

 Ideas That Have Proven Successful

-- Shorter residency periods, which make it much more likely that a parent could attend.
+- Shorter (one or two week) residency periods, which make it much more likely that a parent could attend.

 - A residency “season” in which all the residents are parents; this offers built-in empathy from the entire group as well as the possibility of shared childcare.